 Major label, international, and DIY recording/touring artist with over 25 years experience in the music business.
 Mr. Borg is a music business consultant and A&R advisor to music supervisors and independent labels, best-selling author of numerous music business books and articles, and the Vice President of Special Events for The American Marketing Association.
 He received the UCLA Extension Department of the Arts Instructor of the Year Award in 2009.

-Lucas Cantor, Film Scoring
+Richard Bronskill, Film Scoring

-Nahshon Craig, Music Business
+Rudy Chung, Music Business

 Otto De Togni, Music Production